 "In all things show yourself to be an example of good deeds, with purity in doctrine, dignified, sound in speech which is beyond reproach, so that the opponent will be put to shame, having nothing bad to say about us."
 (Titus 2:7-8)

-Today's lesson is the first in a series on "Biblical Principles of Sound Speech."
-Today's lesson focuses on Paul's instructions to Titus in Titus 2:7-8.
+This lesson is the first in a series on "Biblical Principles of Sound Speech" and focuses on Paul's instructions to Titus in Titus 2:7-8.

 Titus was one of the Apostle Paul’s converts to the Christian faith.
 Paul refers to Titus as "my true child in a common faith" (Titus 1:4).
 However, Titus was not a new convert.
 Titus had accompanied Paul to the Council at Jerusalem described in Galatians 2:1.
 When Paul wrote to the church at Corinth, he said, "As for Titus, he is my partner and fellow worker among you" (2 Corinthians 8:23).
 Titus was a godly, Christian teacher (Titus 2:1-8).
 Paul also commissioned Titus to appoint elders in each city in Crete (Titus 1:5).